 #1 Look for inspiration, first

-If you’re not sure where to get started, or what direction you wanna take, we suggest browsing Pinterest or Instagram with the #flatlay to get an idea of what looks you like.
+If you’re not sure where to get started, or what direction you wanna take, we suggest looking for some social media marketing inspiration and browsing Pinterest or Instagram with the #flatlay to get an idea of what looks you like.
 Or browse Pinterest pins and other templates for inspiration!
 Browsing through photos will give you ideas on how they should look as well as post-processing techniques that are popular in your niche.
 If there’s one thing flat-lays have taught us it’s that effects can add a lot of personality to your feed if used correctly.

 #2 Remember about accessories